ggbong734/data-intensive/README.md

 Rather than using configured constant timeouts, systems can continually measure response times and their variability (jitter), and automatically adjust timeouts according to the observed response time distribution.

+#### Unreliable clocks

+Communication is not instantaneous: it takes time for a message to travel across the network from one machine to another.

+Moreover, each machine on the network has its own clock, which is an actual hardware device: usually a quartz crystal oscillator.
+These devices are not perfectly accurate, so each machine has its own notion of time, which may be slightly faster or slower than on other machines.

+It is possible to synchronize clocks to some degree: the most commonly used mechanism is the **Network Time Protocol (NTP)**, which allows the computer clock to be adjusted according to the time reported by a group of servers.

+**time-of-day clocks**
+- A time-of-day clock does what you intuitively expect of a clock: it returns the current date and time according to some calendar
+- For example, the number of seconds (or milliseconds) since the epoch: midnight UTC on January 1, 1970, according to the Gregorian calendar, not counting leap seconds.
+- If the local clock is too far ahead of the Network Time Protocol (NTP) server, it may be forcibly reset and appear to jump back to a previous point in time.
+These jumps, as well as similar jumps caused by leap seconds, make time-of-day clocks unsuitable for measuring elapsed time.

+**monotonic clock**
+- suitable for measuring a duration such as timeout or a response time.
+- You can check the value of the monotonic clock at one point in time, do something, and then check the clock again at a later time.
+The difference between the two values tells you how much time elapsed between the two checks.
+However, the absolute value of the clock is meaningless.
+- NTP allows the clock rate to be speeded up or slowed down by up to 0.05%, but NTP cannot cause the monotonic clock to jump forward or backward.
+The resolution of monotonic clocks is usually quite good: on most systems they can measure in microseconds.

+The quartz clock in a computer is not very accurate: it drifts (runs faster or slower than it should).
+Clock drift varies depending on the temperature of the machine.
+Google assumes a clock drift of 200 ppm (parts per million) for its servers, which is equivalent to 17 seconds drift for a clock that is resynchronized once a day.

+Further, NTP synchronization is only as good as the network delay, so there is a limit to its accuracy when we are in a congested network with variable packet delays.
+Delays can range from 35 ms at best to 1 second.

+Although clocks work well most of the time, robust software eeds to be prepared to deal with incorrect clocks.
+The problem is that clock issues are usually unnoticed.

+When relying on timestamps to determine which writes occur first, problems can occur if the timestamp of each node is different.
+disappear: a node with a lagging clock is unable to overwrite values previously written by a node with a fast clock until the clock skew between the nodes has elapsed.
+This scenario can cause arbitrary amounts of data to be silently dropped without any error being reported to the application.

+While it is tempting to keep the most “recent” value and discarding others, it’s important to be aware that the definition of “recent” depends on a local time-of-day clock, which may well be incorrect.

+**Logical clocks**, which are based on incrementing counters rather than an oscillating quartz crystal, are a safer alternative for ordering events (see “Detecting Concurrent Writes”).
+Logical clocks do not measure the time of day or the number of seconds elapsed, only the relative ordering of events (whether one event happened before or after another).
+In contrast, time-of-day and monotonic clocks, which measure actual elapsed time, are also known as physical clocks.

+It doesn’t make sense to think of a clock reading as a point in time — it is more like a range of times, within a confidence interval: for example, a system may be 95% confident that the time now is between 10.3 and 10.5 seconds past the minute, but it doesn’t know any more precisely than that.

+If you’re getting the time from a server, the uncertainty is based on the expected quartz drift since your last sync with the server, plus the NTP server’s uncertainty, plus the network round-trip time to the server.

+If you have two confidence intervals, each consisting of an earliest and latest possible timestamp (A = [Aearliest, Alatest] and B = [Bearliest, Blatest]), and those two intervals do not overlap (i.e., Aearliest < Alatest < Bearliest < Blatest), then B definitely happened after A — there can be no doubt.
+Only if the intervals overlap are we unsure in which order A and B happened.

+#### Process pauses

+Many programming language runtimes (such as the Java Virtual Machine) have a garbage collector (GC) that occasionally needs to stop all running threads.
+These “stop-the-world” GC pauses have sometimes been known to last for several minutes.

+A virtual machine can be suspended (pausing the execution of all processes and saving the contents of memory to disk).
+This pause can occur at any time in a process’s execution and can last for an arbitrary length of time.
+This feature is sometimes used for live migration of virtual machines from one host to another without a reboot.

+A distributed system has no shared memory — only messages sent over an unreliable network.
+A node in a distributed system must assume that its execution can be paused for a significant length of time at any point, even in the middle of a function.
+During the pause, the rest of the world keeps moving and may even declare the paused node dead because it’s not responding.
+.